greg-raven/Uncommon-Sense/_posts/2008-09-03-powerful-people-tilt-things.md

 ---
-title: 'People in power tend to tilt things in their direction'
+title: "People in power tend to tilt things in their direction"
 layout: post
 categories:
 - demagogues